-Week 6 examines the accounting issues relating to intangible assets.
+Week 6 examines the accounting issues relating to impairment of non-current assets.

 Week 7 is the first of the weeks devoted to the study of consolidation accounting.
 We begin with the principles of consolidation accounting, including the control criterion, the entity concept, consolidation processes, and the preparation of a consolidation worksheet at the date control is obtained.